-Serbia exclusive: Environment protection investment cycle in power generation facilities and EU obligations17.
-November 2014. / News Serbia Energy
+Serbia exclusive: Environment protection investment cycle in power generation facilities and EU obligations, News Serbia Energy

 Serbian thermal power plants emit more than 15.000 tons of carbon-dioxide (CO2) into the atmosphere every day, just from the coal that Serbia is currently forced to import.
 According to the current estimates, and on the basis of the Decision of the Serbian Government, for the Electric Power Industry which was wrecked in the flooding to produce enough electricity, during this winter, Serbia will be forced to import lignite in the value of around 106 million euros.
 With the import of all this coal this winter, the circle has closed almost ironically – the burning of coal leads to the CO2 emission, this stimulates the ever-accelerated global warming, this climate change affects the destructiveness of flooding, the latter destroys the mines from which coal is excavated and then we are forced to import coal so as to burn it to a sufficient extent and – emit more CO2.